 Well, it really boils down to two factors: features and support.
 Most free plugins only have limited support through an FAQ section.
 Premium versions typically offer some form of email, live chat, or phone support.
 Again, it really depends on the tool and price.

-Now the features are a different story.
+Now, the features between free and premium is a different story.

 The extra feature you get really depends on the plugin itself.
 In some cases, you will only have a certain number of uses in the free version and unlimited in the premium.
-In other cases, some of these may be unique features.
+In other cases, some of these may be unique functions.

 It’s also important to distinguish extensions (add-ons) from premium versions.
 These add unique one-off features that may help a specific website archetype or business.
 These are not exclusively paid either, as many free add-ons exist.